nikos/api/README.md

 The api can be accessed through http://localhost:8080 (or whatever `HOST_HTTP_PORT` you set in .env).
 The mysql database can be accessed through localhost:3306 (or whatever `HOST_MYSQL_PORT` you set in .env)

+> For unix based os, you can simply run `make init` to initialize and `make run` to spin up the environment.